osbuild/images/test/README.md

 ```
 will build a Fedora 38 qcow2 image using the configuration specified in the file `embed-containers.json`

-- [./cmd/gen-manifests](../cmd/gen-manifests) generates manifests based on the configs specified in [./test/config-map.json](./config-map.json).
-The config map maps configuration files to image types, distributions, and architectures.
+- [./cmd/gen-manifests](../cmd/gen-manifests) generates manifests based on the configs specified in [./test/config-list.json](./config-list.json).
+The config list maps configuration files to image types, distributions, and architectures.
 An empty list means it applies to all values.
 Globs are supported.

-The config map is also used in CI to dynamically generate test builds using the [./test/scripts/generate-build-config](./scripts/generate-build-config) and [./test/scripts/generate-ostree-build-config](./scripts/generate-ostree-build-config) scripts.
+The config list is also used in CI to dynamically generate test builds using the [./test/scripts/generate-build-config](./scripts/generate-build-config) and [./test/scripts/generate-ostree-build-config](./scripts/generate-ostree-build-config) scripts.

 - [./test/data/repositories/](./data/repositories/) contains repository configurations for manifest generation ([./cmd/gen-manifests](../cmd/gen-manifests)) and image building ([./cmd/build](../cmd/build)).